olmozavala/2D_OpenCL_ACWE/README.md

-OpenCL Active Contours Without edges
+OenCL Active Contours Without edges
 ====

 This is an OpenCL implementation that computes the 2D Active Contours Without Edges.